 Prevention of Cytomegalovirus (CMV) infection during pregnancy

-Cytomegalovirus (CMV in brief), is a virus belonging to the Herpes virus family.
+Cytomegalovirus (CMV), is a virus belonging to the Herpes virus family.

-Infection during pregnancy can affect the fetus and may cause him to suffer from complications of congenital CMV such as low birth weight, small head (microcehphaly), developmental problems, seizures, hearing loss, vision problems and many other bad things.
+Infection during pregnancy can affect the fetus and may cause the fetus to suffer from complications of congenital CMV such as low birth weight, small head (microcephaly), developmental problems, seizures, hearing loss, vision problems, and many other complications.

 What is a CMV primary infection and what is a non-primary infection?

-In Israel (for an example) about 75% of women have had Cytomegalovirus (CMV) during their childhood.
-Most of them doesn’t know that they have had CMV because who can remember every fever during his life.
+In Israel (for an example) about 75% of women have had Cytomegalovirus during their childhood.
+Most of them do not know that they have had CMV because most people do not remember every fever that they have ever had.

-But we know that every women can tell her status by doing a simple blood test during the begining of the first trimester that check if you have antibodies against the virus.
-If you have IgG antibodies – you had CMV in the past.
-It means that a quarter of the women in Israel get pregnant without having CMV before.
+Luckily, we know that every woman can figure out her status by doing a simple blood test during the beginning of the first trimester that checks if she has antibodies against the virus.
+If she has IgG antibodies – she has had CMV in the past.
+It means that a quarter of the women in Israel get pregnant without ever having had CMV before.

-And that is important because if the mother does not have CMV before pregnancy she is not protected and can get infected during her pregnancy and infect her baby (what we the doctors call primary infection).
-But if the mother has had CMV before, then she has antibodies against CMV, so that even If she will get infected from a different CMV (there are several CMV types) or that her old CMV that stays in the body (like his ‘uncle’ Herpes virus), will wake up, the risk that she and the baby will get infected is low (what we the doctors call non-primary infection).
+This is important because if the mother has not had CMV before pregnancy, she is not protected and can get infected during her pregnancy and infect her baby (what we doctors call primary infection).
+However, if the mother has had CMV, then she has antibodies against CMV, so that even if she gets infected with a different CMV (there are several CMV types) or her old CMV that is dormant in her body (like his ‘uncle’ Herpes virus) activates, the risk that the baby will get infected is low (what we doctors call non-primary infection).

 How can a primary CMV infection be prevented?

 Remember that we said that most of us get infected during childhood?
-Then most of the pregnant women get infected by coming in touch with children, especially kinder-garden aged children.
+Most pregnant women get infected by coming in contact with children, especially kindergarten aged children.
 And how do we know that?
-A very nice Italian study published a few years ago showed that a primary infection during pregnancy can be avoided with four simple steps:
+An Italian study published a few years ago showed that a primary infection during pregnancy can be avoided by following four simple steps:

-1. Washing hands with soap after treating children (touching, cleaning their nose, changing diapers etc)
+1. Washing hands with soap after taking care of children (touching, cleaning their nose, changing diapers etc).

-2. Washing hands after touching things the kids touched before (toys, chairs etc)
+2. Washing hands after touching things that kids touched before (toys, chairs etc).

 3. Don’t kiss children on their mouth or cheeks.
 I recommend kissing them with love on their forehead.

-4. No food, drinks and towel sharing with children
+4. No sharing food, drinks, and towels with children.

-Because non-primary infection may be caused by a repeated infection, these steps are useful for that also.
-Non-primary infection caused by a virus that woke up can not be prevented.
+Because non-primary infection may be caused by a repeated infection, these steps are useful for that as well.
+Non-primary infection caused by a dormant virus that has been activated cannot be prevented.

-I really recommend using the wonderful site of the Israeli association for CMV pregnancy.
-That website was created by amazing women who suffered blood, sweat and tears, so any pregnant women with CMV can find information and support.
+I strongly recommend using the wonderful website of the Israeli association for CMV pregnancy.
+It was created by amazing women who put their blood, sweat, and tears into the website, so that pregnant women with CMV can find information and support.

-My site also summarizes a new groundbreaking Israeli study about the effectiveness of a drug named valacyclovir in preventing the baby from being infected from the mother after primary infection.
-So, use this link in order to learn more.
+My site also summarizes a new groundbreaking Israeli study about the effectiveness of a drug named Valacyclovir in preventing the baby from being infected from the mother after primary infection.
+Use this link in order to learn more.

-Remember, preventing CMV (like other diseases) is much easier than dealing with it, so follow the above simple four steps and lets prevent CMV infection during pregnancy.
+Remember, preventing CMV (like other diseases) is much easier than dealing with it, so follow the simple four steps above and prevent CMV infection during pregnancy.

 Stay safe, as always.